joseph-caldwell/Deep-Divers/README.md

 # Deep-Divers
-A diving site with  a blog for divers to talk about dives on.
-It has registration and full user authentication.
-Built with Django.
+Scuba diving website with login and registration verification using Django.
+It also has a blog section where scuba divers can blog about there best dive spots or deepest dives, etc..
+Has profile section and if you click on person name it shows all of that persons blogs from newest to oldest.